-Summary: A brief look at the forgiveness of sins, past, present. and future
+Summary: A brief look at the forgiveness of sins, past, present, and future

 Christians serve a God who is “rich in mercy” and continually proves His “great love for us.”
-He has made every Believer “alive with Christ even when” they “were dead in transgressions.”
+He has made every Born-Again Christian “alive with Christ even when” they “were dead in transgressions.”
 It is by His grace that they “have been saved.”
 There is absolutely nothing they could ever do to be worthy of it.
 The wondrous heavenly Father has “seated” them “with him in the heavenly realms in Christ Jesus” (Eph.
 2:4-6).

 Mankind is now dead in their sins because of Adam.
 But in Jesus, they are made alive!
 To be “alive in Him” means that they are dead in their transgressions because it is "by His grace we have been saved" (Eph 2:5).
 It is only by His grace and not by anything they could ever do.
 Since they “have been raised with” Jesus, their life is now “hidden with Christ in God.”
 They must now set their “hearts on things above, where Christ is seated at the right hand of God” (Col. 3:1-3).

-When a Christian sins their position before God stays the same but their condition at that moment is changed.
+When a Born-Again Christian sins their justified position before God stays the same but their condition at that moment is changed.
 If a husband or wife hurts the other and does not apologize or repent of his or her mistake, their condition, or relationship, is harmed, even though they are still just as married as when they were in newly-wedded bliss.
-In our current legal system, the only way the behavior could change their position is if they both mutually agree to get a divorce.
+In the current legal system, the only way the behavior could change their position is if they both mutually agree to get a divorce.